 A continuation of CS 112.
-Topics include advanced programming design in user-defined data types, arrays, structures, pointers, array-based lists, binary searching, recursion, and introduction to object-oriented programming techniques.
-Prerequisite: CS 112 with a grade of C or higher or consent.
-Offered every spring.
+Topics include advanced programming design in static methods (void and value-returning methods), arrays used in methods, classes, array-based lists, selection sort, binary search, object-oriented programming techniques (inheritance, polymorphism, and composition), and recursion Prerequisite: CS 202 with a grade of C- or higher, CS 112 with a grade of C or higher, or consent.
+Offered every semester.